Germany–New Zealand relations: High-level visits

-Trade
+Economic relations

 In 2019, trade between Germany and New Zealand totaled US$4 billion.
 Germany's main exports to New Zealand include: motor vehicles; mechanical machinery and equipment; pharmaceutical products and electrical machinery.
 New Zealand's main exports to Germany include: meat; optical and medical equipment; fruit; casein; fish and wool.

+Defence relations

+In late November 2025, elements of the German Air Force including three Airbus A400M Atlases, an Airbus A330 and an Airbus A321 took part in joint training exercise known as Tūhono Rangi ("Connecting Skies") with the Royal New Zealand Air Force (RNZAF) and the New Zealand Army.
+Tūhono Rangi involved parachute jumps, low-level tactical flying, cargo drops and interoperability drills between German and New Zealand personnel.